victorcheong/da_toolkit/README.md

 - TopNLOFKDD-github folder contains the source codes
 - lit_review folder contains the documentation and codes for the Lit Review section
 - lit_review_screenshots folder contains the screenshots used for the readme document in Lit Review section
-- explore_source_code folder contains the documentation and codes for the Explore Source Code section
+- open_source_results folder contains the documentation and codes for the Explore Source Code section